0zl/era-clip/README.md

 If you're paranoid:
 1. Check the source code (it's all here!)
 2. Build it yourself
+3. Run via Python instead of using compiled binary
-3. Or just use something else.
+4. Or just use something else.

 I don't know how to workaround this, it's open source, feels free to improve the software.